open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 ### Default configuration

 By default this chart will deploy an OpenTelemetry Collector as daemonset with three pipelines (logs, metrics and traces) and logging exporter enabled by default.
-Besides daemonset (agent), it can be also installed as standalone deployment.
+Besides daemonset (agent), it can be also installed as deployment.
-Both modes can be enabled together, in that case logs, metrics and traces will be flowing from agents to standalone collectors.

-*Example*: Install collector as a standalone deployment, and do not run it as an agent.
+*Example*: Install collector as a deployment, and do not run it as an agent.

 ```yaml
 mode: deployment